Skip to content

 }

 The exchange(true, acquire) in lock() is a clever operation: it atomically sets locked_ to true while returning the previous value.
-If the old value is false, it means the lock was not previously held, and we successfully acquired it.
-If the old value is true, it means the lock is already held by someone else, and we continue looping. acquire semantics guarantee that operations after acquiring the lock are not reordered before exchange—modifications made by other threads before releasing the lock are visible to the current thread.
+If the old value is false, the lock was free and we successfully acquired it.
+If the old value is true, the lock is already held by someone else, and we continue looping. acquire semantics guarantee that operations after acquiring the lock are not reordered before exchange—modifications by other threads before releasing the lock are visible to the current thread.

-The release semantics in unlock() guarantee that all writes inside the critical section complete before releasing the lock—the next thread to acquire the lock will see these modifications.
+The release semantics in unlock() guarantee that all writes in the critical section complete before releasing the lock—the next thread to acquire the lock will see these modifications.

 The biggest problem with spinlocks is that they consume CPU while waiting.
-If the critical section is very short (a few instructions), the overhead of spin-waiting might be lower than the context switch overhead of a mutex.
-But if the critical section is slightly longer, or if multiple threads are competing for the same lock, spinlocks cause CPU time to be heavily wasted on "spinning."
-Even worse, on single-core systems, spinlocks are completely pointless—the thread occupies the CPU while spinning, and the thread holding the lock has no chance to run and release it, resulting in a dead lock.
+If the critical section is very short (a few instructions), the overhead of spin-waiting may be lower than the context switch overhead of a mutex.
+But if the critical section is slightly longer, or if multiple threads are competing for the same lock, spinlocks cause CPU time to be wasted largely on "spinning."
+Even worse, on single-core systems, spinlocks are completely meaningless—the thread occupies the CPU while spinning, so the thread holding the lock never gets a chance to run to release it, resulting in deadlock.

-In real projects, prefer using std::mutex or std::shared_mutex.
-Only consider a spinlock when all of the following conditions are met simultaneously: the critical section is extremely short (no more than a few dozen instructions), contention is low, and it runs on a multi-core system.
-The Linux kernel makes extensive use of spinlocks in preemptible kernels—but the kernel has special scheduling guarantees (disabling preemption), which user space does not have.
+In actual projects, prioritize std::mutex or std::shared_mutex.
+Only consider spinlocks when all of the following conditions are met simultaneously: the critical section is extremely short (no more than a few dozen instructions), contention is low, and it runs on a multi-core system.
+The Linux kernel uses spinlocks extensively in preemptible kernels—but the kernel has special scheduling guarantees (preemption disabled), which user-space does not have.

 A Better Version Using atomic_flag

-The SpinLock above is implemented using std::atomic<bool>, but a more canonical approach is to use std::atomic_flag—it is the only atomic type guaranteed by the standard to be lock-free (std::atomic<bool> might theoretically not be lock-free):
+The SpinLock above uses std::atomic<bool>, but a more canonical approach is to use std::atomic_flag—it is the only atomic type guaranteed by the standard to be lock-free (std::atomic<bool> is theoretically not guaranteed to be lock-free):

 cpp